y7ksoftware/style/readme.md

  * Print: Reset-like styles taken from the HTML5 Boilerplate

 ### Hacks
-Put your shameful, temprary dev hacks here.
+Put your temprary hacks here.

 ### Layouts
 Layouts define core layout styles that are used on multiple pages.